 Individualized Curriculum Program

 If you have educational goals that cannot be met by existing majors or interdisciplinary minors offered at Furman, you may propose an individualized curriculum program (ICP).
 You will prepare an essay that explains your proposed area of study and then work with an advisor to select courses for the proposed major.
-These will be submitted to the Individualized Curriculum Program Committee for approval.
+These will be submitted to the Academic Policies Committee for approval.